yudjin87/tour_du_monde/README.md

 ----------
 See demo project for available capabilities (partially described here http://youtu.be/ajz-kjwT990)

-Carousel is a managed component library for desktop applications that helps to extending core functionality of the application by external or internal components.
-An extension (component) can provide a toolbar with new tools, menus,  commands or dock widgets, listen for and respond to events, perform feature validation, and so on.
+Carousel is a library for building component-oriented desktop applications.
+It helps extend core functionality of the application by external or internal components.
+An extension (component) can provide a toolbar with new tools, menus, commands or dock widgets, listen for and respond to events, perform feature validation, or even expose API to JavaScript and so on.

 Documentation: http://yudjin87.github.io/carousel/